runtimeverification/evm-semantics/proofs/README.md

 The SUM To N Program
 --------------------

-As a demonstration of simple reachability claims involing a circularity, we prove the EVM [Sum to N](sum-to-n.md) program correct.
+As a demonstration of simple reachability claims involing a circularity, we prove the EVM sum program correct.
 This program sums the numbers from 1 to N (for sufficiently small N), including pre-conditions dis-allowing integer under/overflow and stack overflow.
 The specification [Sum to N](sum-to-n.md) is given as reachability rules using the K syntax.